 Borders Abbeys Way

 Please bear in mind that the distances each day are trail distances only.
 They do not take into account walking to your accommodation.
 On some days the accommodation might be on or close to the trail but on other days you may need to walk one or two miles to get to your overnight stop.

-Read our article: A Brief History of the Borders Abbeys
+Read our blog A Brief History of the Borders Abbeys

+Borders Abbeys Way